History of the club: media from 2000 to 2022 rediscovered! To see in the gazetteGo to info

 Tel: +33 (0)5 61 76 30 12

-Please note: Please only send your route maps to be approved, as well as your postcards and travel reports, to the person in charge of permanent hikes who is active at the time of sending and whom you can find on the 100 COLS website!
+Please note: You can only send your route maps to be approved, as well as your postcards and travel reports, to the person in charge of permanent hikes who is active at the time of sending and who can be found on the 100 COLS website!

 Leave a Reply